ariatemplates/editors-tools/ultimate-poc/README.md

 * Clients implementations:
 	* [Eclipse IDE](http://eclipse.org/)

+# Current development state

+For now the work is focused on HTML (easy for tests).

+You can launch a backend instance (see procedure below) and interact with how you want.

+You can launch an Eclipse application with a plugin using this backend instance (see procedure below) and use it to edit `.tpl` files: __despite the name only the HTML syntax will be handled inside!__

 # Introduction

 Please read the `introduction.md` file if you never did it and don't know what the project is all about.